How to Color Correct Old Photos?

 Way 1.
 Perform Pro-Level Color Correction in a Click

-How to color correct old photos
+How to color correct old photos automatically

 Your photo is too dark?
 Try the automatic Light correction